Willem Vliegen: Political career

 Starting in 1906, Vliegen served in a number of political offices at the local, provincial and national level.
 In that year, he was elected to the municipal council of Amsterdam, in which he served until 1924.
 He also served as a member of the Provincial Council of North Holland between 1907 and 1917, and as a member of the House of Representatives for the district of Amsterdam IX from 1909 until 1915.
 He served as alderman of Amsterdam twice; he was responsible for finance and municipal companies between 1914 until 1919, and for education, the civil registry and art between 1921 and 1923.
 He was a member of the Senate from 1917, until going back to the House in 1922, where he would remain until his retirement in 1937.

 Within the SDAP, Vliegen was a leader of the moderate wing.
 Alongside the party's leader, Pieter Jelles Troelstra, he opposed the orthodox Marxist opposition within the party until it broke away to form the Social Democratic Party in 1909.
 In 1913, however, Vliegen came into conflict with Troelstra by publicly arguing in favour of the party's participation in government, and he strongly disapproved of Troelstra's attempt at revolution in the Red Week in 1918.
 He maintained his leading role in the party up to the 1930s.

 Private life

 Vliegen married Maria Margaretha Hofman, who worked as a domestic servant, on 23 May 1888.
 The couple had two sons and two daughters.

+Legacy

+The Amsterdam urban green space of Vliegenbos, built between 1909 and 1921, is named after Vliegen.
+He advocated for a "forest for the workers, in the shadow of Amsterdam, a piece of unspoiled nature that the city so desperately needs".
+This urban forest was also meant to serve as buffer zone between residential neighborhoods and a chemical factory located on the bank of the IJ river.